 Senior Ranger, Tjoritja / West MacDonnell National Park - Simpsons Gap

-I have been working as a ranger in the NT since 2005.
-During my time as a ranger, I have worked (and lived) in some of the most spectacular parks in the world, including Tjoritja / West MacDonnell National Park, Nitmiluk National Park and Karlu Karlu / Devils Marbles Conservation Reserve.
+I have been working as a Ranger in the NT since 2005.
+I have worked (and lived) in some of the most spectacular parks in the world, including Tjoritja / West MacDonnell National Park, Nitmiluk National Park and Karlu Karlu / Devils Marbles Conservation Reserve.

 I have been extremely lucky in my time in the NT, I have trekked the Larapinta Trail and the Jatbula Trail, and have worked with large crocodiles in Katherine, but one of the best parts to the job is getting to work with some amazing people, who all share common goals and interest.